thaliproject/thali/presenceprotocolBindings.md

 Both the discovering and discovered peers MUST set a 10 second timer starting when they issue the `startStreamWithName:toPeer:error:` request.
 If they have not received the `session:didReceiveStream:withName:fromPeer:` callback for "ThaliStream" before the timer expires then they MUST kill the session.

 __OPEN ISSUE:__ Is there any reason to have a handshake like we do with Bluetooth on Android?
+Do we need to "prime" the connection the way we do with Bluetooth?
+Are surprise connections (a la BLE/Bluetooth) possible with MPCF?
+I suspect that discovery and connectivity generally happens over the same transports but I'm not 100% sure.
+Certainly there is nothing in the MPCF specs that belies the possibility of a peer showing up that one hasn't ever discovered.
+But could it be a peer that wanted to be discovered and somehow wasn't?
+If so then we need to put in the same surprise handling we have for Bluetooth.

 Now we finally have a single session with both the discovering and discovered peer with an output stream between each of the peers giving us full duplex.
 So now we can finally switch to TCP/IP.